 Riker Danzig’s bankruptcy practice began in the early 1970s as a natural outgrowth of its longstanding representation of banks and commercial trade creditors.
 Through this practice, we developed a strong expertise in representing debtors, unsecured creditors and creditors’ committees in all aspects of the bankruptcy case as well as secured creditors in reclaiming collateral, negotiating strong cash collateral and postpetition financing orders at the outset of any bankruptcy proceeding, litigating motions for relief from the stay, determining the non-dischargeability of debts, negotiating favorable treatment for our secured lenders in plans of reorganization, and rehabilitating debtors through creative and effective plans of reorganization.

-The insurance practice group has developed a substantial litigation practice.
-We appear regularly before trial and appellate courts, arbitration panels and governmental and regulatory agencies representing our clients in a variety of different insurance-related areas, including: insurance coverage, reinsurance, insurance defense, insolvencies, intermediary and agency disputes and legislative and regulatory matters.
-In April 2003, we appeared before the United States Supreme Court on behalf of insurers challenging the constitutionality of a California insurance statute.
-In June 2003, the Court ruled in our clients' favor and found the California statute to be unconstitutional.
+The Firm’s Insurance Group has developed a substantial litigation practice, ranked in Band One by Chambers USA for Insurance Litigation in New Jersey.
+We appear regularly before trial and appellate courts, arbitration panels and governmental and regulatory agencies, representing our clients in a variety of different insurance-related areas, including: insurance coverage, reinsurance, insurance defense, insolvencies, intermediary and agency disputes and legislative and regulatory matters.
+The Firm’s insurance litigators have appeared before the United States Supreme Court on behalf of insurers to challenge the constitutionality of a California insurance statute, securing a ruling in our clients’ favor.

 As part of its litigation practice, the insurance practice group also has extensive experience in virtually all types of personal injury defense litigation, including claims arising from premises liability, home owner liability, private passenger automobile liability, workers’ compensation and other general liability claims.